Four arguments why B2B marketers should spend more on brand building

 Put simply, brands grow in two ways, either by gaining more customers or by selling more to current customers.
 In B2B, the focus is often put on the latter thanks to new customer acquisition costs being high.
 But this piece of research shows us that actually, the best way to achieve real growth is to acquire new customers, meaning more has to be put into activity to attract them.

 But shifting budgets to attract new customers doesn’t have to come at the cost of current customers – putting money into brand campaigns also helps reassure existing customers they have made the right choice (and means they can show off to their mates in the pub about working with a cool, well-known brand.)

 Argument three: “Don’t trust me, trust Danny Kahneman!
 We need to be the brand that is the easiest to choose when a potential customer is shopping around.”

-This is due to the Availability Heuristic – a rule that says given the choice between several options, people prefer the one that comes to mind most easily.
-It’s the reason that when you are shopping you are most likely to pick up Fairy washing up liquid and Kellogg’s cornflakes, rather than unknown brands.
+This is due to the availability heuristic – a rule that says that, given the choice between several options, people prefer the one that comes to mind most easily.
+It’s the reason that when you are shopping, you are most likely to pick up Fairy washing up liquid and Kellogg’s cornflakes rather than unknown brands.

 As a marketer, one of your key aims should be to make people feel positively towards your brand, even if they can’t say why.
 That comes from creating emotions and feelings around your brand and positioning yourself in a way that becomes more firmly embedded in a buyer’s memory than functional product messages.

-B2B marketers need to need to take off those short term blinkers and start thinking about how we build brands that grow, become famous and build the business over the long term.
-While the short term activation activity is still key, we need to start readdressing the balance and we hope this starts today.
+B2B marketers need to take off those short-term blinkers and start thinking about how we build brands that grow, become famous, and build the business over the long term.
+While the short-term activation activity is still key, we need to start readdressing the balance and we hope this starts today.

 A big thanks to The B2B Institute, LinkedIn, as well as Les Binet and Peter Field, for their excellent research on which this whole article is based.
 You can download the full research report here.